 Let's talk about what makes this fingerling potato recipe special!

 The Technique: You take small potatoes, usually semi-waxy or waxy potatoes, and boil them in salted water until tender.
 Drain the potatoes, then firmly (but not aggressively) smash them with the bottom of a small bowl or a measuring cup.
-Bake them in the oven in a sheet pan until the outsides are browned and crispy, but the interior remains soft and creamy.

 Why It Works: Boiling the potatoes in heavily salted water yields a very creamy texture, while baking them in the oven at a high temperature crisps the outsides.